dabzarch/at-docs/docs/revit-standards/project-setup.md

 In order to set up new Worksets either click on the worksets icon at the bottom of the screen, or access via the ‘Collaborate’ tab – ‘Manage Collaboration’ – ‘Worksets’.

-In the Worksets dialogue click ‘New’ and enter a name (worksets must be named in accordance with protocol outlined in Section 7.6).
+In the Worksets dialogue click ‘New’ and enter a name (worksets must be named in accordance with protocol outlined in ['Component Naming'](component-naming.md#worksets) .

 To display the workset in all project views as default select ‘Visible in all views’.
 Clear this option if you want the workset to display only in views where you specifically turn on its visibility.